excessive/DOMy/docs/getting-started.md

 ## Size Matters

 `dom.new()` is the only function within the DOMinatrix core.
-This initialization function takes three optional arguments: width, height, and quirks_mode.
-Passing in a width and height value allows you to customize the area of your GUI.
+This initialization function takes three optional arguments: `width`, `height`, and `quirks_mode`.
+Passing in a `width` and `height` value allows you to customize the area of your GUI.
 This will affect how elements are sized and positioned.

 ```lua
 local dom = require "DOMinatrix"